smazhara/smazhara/pii.md

   "phone", "is"]}
 ```

 Oh, good.
-We got his name now.
-But we also scooped a whole bunch of non-names.
+We got names now.
+But we also scooped a whole bunch of non-name words.
-The only option we have at this point is dictionary search to confirm that the
+The only option we have at this point is a dictionary search to confirm that the
 word is the first or last name indeed.
 This is where things get a little tricky.
 We'd need to collect as many names from various sources as possible and search
-them for any candidate words have.
+them for any candidate words we have.

 How do we efficiently determine if a given string is present in a potentially
 giant dictionary without blowing up our little script?